MattiaDeiRossi/WebCrawlerHSTS/doc/Report.md

 **includeSubDomains**: This directive indicates whether the HSTS policy should also be extended to subdomains of the main site.
 If set to includeSubDomains, the HSTS policy will apply to all subdomains of the main site, ensuring that they too are only accessible via HTTPS.

-the last graph serves us to understand the various domains that values put within 'max-age' useful for understanding the possible vilnerabilities given by it.
+the last graph serves us to understand the various domains that values put within 'max-age' useful for understanding the possible vulnerabilities given by it.

 <a>
     <img src="./img/Max-Age.png" alt="logo" title="CaFoscari" align="center" height="300" />